wso2/docs-mi/en/docs/reference/mediators/validate-mediator.md

 </validate>
 ```

-#### Validate mediator with resources
+#### Example 2 - Validate mediator with resources

-In this example, the following schema named
-`            08MockServiceSchema           ` is saved in the Registry.
-This schema is located in `            MockDataTypes.xsd           ` .
-A
-reference is made within this schema to another schema named
-`            08SOAPFaults           ` which is located in
+In this example, the following schema named `08MockServiceSchema` is saved in the Registry.
+This schema is located in `MockDataTypes.xsd`.
+A reference is made within this schema to another schema named `08SOAPFaults` which is located in `SOAPFaults.xsd`.
-`            SOAPFaults.xsd           ` .

 ```xml
 <xsd:import namespace= "http://samples.synapse.com/08MockServiceSchema" schemalocation= "MockDataTypes.xsd">